arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 ```bash
 sudo ./docker-run.sh can0 500000
 ```
-Now, you are able to send CAN messages using the `cansend` command as follows:
+Now, you can send CAN messages using the `cansend` command as shown below:

 ```bash
 cansend can0 123#CA